tily/dht11-to-mode/README.md

 ## Run as a service

-To use `systemd` to run the program as a service, Write `/etc/systemd/system/dht11-to-mode.service`:
+To use `systemd` to run the program as a service, add `/etc/systemd/system/dht11-to-mode.service`:

 ```
 [Unit]